-PUC’s Graf Hall is a women’s residence populated largely by freshmen, so most of the new ladies on campus find themselves starting college in the welcoming hands of Dean Gena Philpott.
-“I love the eagerness of freshmen coming in,” says Philpott, who is starting her sixth year at PUC.
+PUC’s Andre Hall is a women’s residence populated by a very diverse set of students—both by age and ethnicity.
+All of these new ladies on campus find themselves starting college in the welcoming hands of Dean Gena Philpott.
+“I love the eagerness of freshmen coming in,” says Philpott, who is starting her twelfth year at PUC.
 “I feel that at that point in their life they’re probably the most impressionable, and so I really look for teachable moments.”

 “A lot of times older students have already set what they’re going to do,” she says.
 “But when they first get here, they’re still making all their big decisions, and if they’re making bad decisions you actually have a chance during that first and second quarter to help steer them in a better direction.
 That’s the most rewarding thing.”

-Her approach is greatly appreciated by most of the Graf residents.
+Her approach is greatly appreciated by most of the Andre residents.
 She is known around the dorm to be understanding and genuinely concerned for each of the women in her charge.

 It’s a role that offers both pressures and opportunities, but Philpott feels well equipped to handle both.
 Both her parents were educators, and helped instill her with an ability to be both attentive to the needs of young students and resilient in the face of a demanding and highly visible job in education.
-“It takes a certain personality,” she says, “but I feel like I have a knack with young people.”
+“It takes a certain personality and set of skills,” she says, “but I feel like I have a knack with young people.”